SHaroonShah/Readme-Developers-Hub---Production/recipes/process-shipments-created-with-the-action-process.md

 <!-- csharp@1-17 -->

-Set-up your environment using your authentication and shipping details.
+Set-up your environment using your authentication and shipping details. `code`

 # Get an authentication token